DFE-Digital/claim-additional-payments-for-teaching/README.md

 ## Generating Code Coverage report

 Simplecov gem has been installed and the report is generated from a successful run by running the following command `bundle exec rspec`.
-For a more detailed report click on the generated link.
+For a more detailed report click on the generated link

 ## Deployment